robust-rosin/robust/doc/testcase.md

       d.
 Standard file names for our added code are: **test/bug_witness.cpp** or **test/bug_witness.py** (the header goes to **include/package_name/bug_witness.h**).
 This will help any code transformation tools using the benchmark later to distinguish the testing code from the actual code.

-5. In the bug description file add the field "reproduction:" under the bug part, in which you can mention an important decisions you made in the reproduction process.
+3. In the bug description file add the field "reproduction:" under the bug part, in which you can mention an important decisions you made in the reproduction process.

-6. Create a patch file **bug_witness.patch** and move it to the bug data repo.

-    ``git diff --src-prefix a/geometry2/ --dst-prefix b/geometry2/ bug --cached > pathto/data/b4dc23c.L3/bug_witness.patch``

-    We are referring to the origin commit of this branch with the tag "bug" created above.
-In this case geometry2 (twice) is the name of the original repository (also the directory name that will be needed to generically apply the patch).
-I couldn't find a simpler way to include it in the patch than with --src-prefix and --dst-prefix (improvements welcome!)

-    It appears that ``git diff`` is oblivious to your local directory, as long as you are in the git tree, so this works from anywhere in the cloned code.

-    The above method of creating a patch only works if you git-add all your changes, but you don't need to commit (which is convenient, because you would like to first test your patch in the docker container).
-So I usually do:

-    ``git add -v &&`` ``git diff --src-prefix a/geometry2/ --dst-prefix b/geometry2/ bug --cached > ~/work/2017-42-bugs-in-ros/data/b4dc23c.L3/bug_witness.patch``

-8. Build the the container.
-It should likely build nicely thanks to Gijs and Chris.
-Any bugs will be in your patch :)

-    You just need to build the container: ``docker build -t b4dc23c .``  in the L3 directory.
-This already applies the test patch, and compiles the tests for you.

-    In testing, you will occasionally find out that a clean build is needed, because otherwise you have stale files in the filesystem (not always Docker cleanly discovers that things should be rebuild):  ``docker build --no-cache -t b4dc23c .``  (This is a bit brutal, so if you have a quicker way, in your case, you may want to use it).
-I only needed this once in ``b4dc23c`` process.
+4. You can commit to the branch while you are working, as usual.
+You need to move the code to the container to test whether the test case actually fails.
+Start the container, switch the directory to the repo, pull, and checkout the right branch.
+This is an example (of coruse your sessions will vary wildly):

+    ```
+    bugzoo container launch robust:b4dc23c
+    cd src/b4dc23c_geometry2/
+    git pull
+    git checkout robust_buggy
+    cd ../../
+    ./test.sh
+    ```

+    You can, of course, continue the development of the test inside the container, but likely you will find the environment lacking.
+So it is probably easier to stay outside and push the code via github.

+5. As you have seen above, you invoke the test with ``./test.sh``.
+You need to  modify this file in order to call the right test (with the right parameters, etc).
+The fie is in the bug directory in the ``robust`` repo.
+To have this file inside the container you will need to rebuild the container after every change - this should be fast at this stage.

+6. You also need to test whether the test passes on the container containing the fix code:

+    ```
+    bugzoo container launch robust:b4dc23c
+    cd src/b4dc23c_geometry2/
+    git pull
+    git checkout robust_fixed
+    git merge robust_buggy
+    cd ../../
+    ./test.sh
+    ```

+    The test should pass if everything is alright.
+(Then you can also try to push the test files to the fixed branch, but you can also do it from the outside of the container).

+7. Once the test case works both on the buggy and fixed branches, we need to release it.
+I assume that your local checkout of b4dc23c_geometry2 (outside the container) has all the test code on both branches now.
+We just need to move the release tags.
+This commands are to be invoked inside the b4dc23c_geometry2 repo checkout, fully upto-date with upstream (if you pushed any changes from the container) and with no uncommitted changes (if you were doing development):

+    ```
+    git checkout robust_buggy
+    git tag -d robust_buggy_released
+    git push --tags
+    git tag robust_buggy_released
+    git push --tags

+    git checkout robust_fixed
+    git tag -d robust_fixed_released
+    git push --tags
+    git tag robust_buggy_fixed
+    git push --tags
+    ```

+8. TODO: give instructions to check if everything worked out fine in the release.

-9. Run the container
+9. (not revised yet) Run the container

 	* ``docker run -it b4dc23c`` (opens interactively, good for debugging)